Rotork electric valve control contributes to Coca-Cola Enterprises’ environmental improvements

 CVA actuators utilise Rotork’s innovative and well established ‘non-intrusive’ communication technology for actuator programming and adjustment.
 Actuator set-up and configuration is performed using a Bluetooth® enabled PDA or PC running Rotork Enlight software.
 Every CVA incorporates an onboard data logger, enabling operational data such as valve torque profiles, dwell times, actuator events and statistics to be downloaded for detailed investigation and diagnosis.
 After analysis, any required configuration changes can be uploaded into to the actuator.

 Digital control network options include HART, Modbus and Profibus protocols, facilitating enhanced installed economy as well as giving the CVA the increased ability to dovetail into existing asset management systems.
-The all-electric design, which can be specified for single-phase AC or DC supplies, also simplifies the process of retrofitting actuators onto existing valves, which has been performed at Wakefield by Rotork’s specialist Site Services Division.
+The all-electric design, which can be specified for single-phase AC or DC supplies, also simplifies the process of retrofitting actuators onto existing valves, which has been performed at Wakefield by Rotork Site Services.

 A recent example is on the production line where the adoption of Rotork CVA technology for a demanding valve duty has considerably reduced the cost of energy consumption when compared with traditional pneumatic actuation with no loss of performance.